Compromise Agreement Solicitors & Lawyers

 January 17th, 2012 · No Comments · Compromise Agreement Solicitor, Compromise Agreement Solicitors, Compromise Agreements, Contract of Employment, Employment Lawyers, Employment Solicitors, Independent Legal Advice, Non Compete, Non Solicitation, Post Termination Restrictions after Signing a Compromise Agreement, Redundancies, Redundancy, Redundancy law, Restrictive Covenants

-We often advise on other post-termination provisions (that is, aside from confidentiality), including non-solicitation and non-compete provisions.
+Following our post below, we often advise employees on other provisions that apply upon termination of employment (that is, aside from confidentiality), including non-solicitation and non-compete provisions.
 Non-solicitation provisions prohibit ex-employees from soliciting/dealing with certain individuals closely related to their ex-employers (employees, customers and suppliers).
-Non-compete provisions prohibit ex-employees from setting up a business which may be seen as a competitor to the ex-employer.
-Normally, [...]
+Non-compete provisions prohibit ex-employees from setting up a business which […]

 [Read more →]